Rennes-le-Château Tunnel Vision

 * Abbé Grassaud advised Marie Dénarnaud about the sale of Saunière’s Domain in 1918, not in 1933.

-* Jean Girou reported the inhabitants of Rennes-le-Château believed Saunière discovered a treasure (L’Itinéraire en Terre d’Aude, 1936) – but he did not take the accounts seriously because he sarcastically concluded: “or so the locals say anyway!” – Girou did not send teams of archaeologists to Rennes-le-Château to dig for the treasure.
+* Jean Girou reported the inhabitants of Rennes-le-Château believed Saunière discovered a treasure (L’Itinéraire en Terre d’Aude, 1936) – but he did not take the accounts seriously because he distanced himself from them: “or so the locals say anyway!” – Girou did not send teams of archaeologists to Rennes-le-Château to dig for the treasure.

 * Lea Rosi’ claim that “the mythology of Rennes started in the corridors of the Society of Arts and Sciences of Carcassonne under the presidency of R. Descadeillas in 1957” is contradicted by René Descadeillas: “In November 1956, Monsieur Cotte of the Société des Arts et des Sciences de Carcassonne asked the membership during its monthly session about the treasure of Rennes-le-Château, which led to an investigation of the subject matter.
 Two members conducted on-the-spot research in March 1957 that lasted for one year.
 Local historian René Descadeillas commented: “They found no evidence anywhere to support the assertion that, down the ages, any individual, family, group or clan could have accumulated a precious treasure-hoard at Rennes and then concealed it in the locality or its environs.
 What is more, the activities of the Abbé Saunière were undoubtedly eloquent of the sort of stratagems that he was accustomed to using in order to enrich himself” (Mythologie du Trésor de Rennes, pages 57-58, 1991).